Date: First Monday of the Month, 6:30pm-7:30pm

 - What if I decide to join?

 We have a three-month beginner’s package ($200) to help you get started in your practice.
-It includes three months of unlimited classes and a $45 annual membership fee.
+It includes 3 months of unlimited adult basic classes and a $45 annual membership fee.
 All beginner students must attend the adult basics classes.
 These classes are geared to help you learn some of the fundamental movements in Aikido practice.
 They help you build a solid foundation.
 Once you have successfully passed your 6th kyu test, you may join in the adult all levels classes but keep coming to the basics classes to continue to develop the basic fundamentals.

 - How often should I come to class?

 The more frequently you come to class, the more quickly you learn.
 While three times a week is ideal for your training, it may not be practical for you, given the busy schedules so many of us have.
 The most important thing is to practice regularly and as frequently as possible.

 For common questions regarding aikido see our about page.
 Read More.